 - Is variable.
 This means the interest rate can change as you save; - May also change with the amount you save.
 For the rate on your account balance, see the interest rates leaflet or our website; - Can be added to your Instant ISA Saver, or paid to another account.
 Remember, if you ask us to pay your interest to an account that isn't an ISA it won't be tax free afterwards; - Many Instant ISA Saver customers started saving in different accounts that have changed to Instant ISA Saver.
-This affects when and how often we pay interest.
-For more detail see the 'Good to know' section below; - Monthly interest may be at a different rate to annual interest
+This affects when and how often we pay interest: